oxsecurity/megalinter/docs/descriptors/repository_semgrep.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-semgrep is called once on the whole project directory
+semgrep is called once on the whole project directory (`project` CLI lint mode)

 - filtering can not be done using MegaLinter configuration variables,it must be done using semgrep configuration or ignore file (if existing)
 - `VALIDATE_ALL_CODEBASE: false` does not make semgrep analyze only updated files